 In addition to the criminal penalties for driving while intoxicated, an intoxicated driver who causes an accident can face civil liability for any injuries or property damage resulting from the accident.
 Making a case for civil liability for personal injury or property damage involves two steps: First, it must be established that the responsible party was negligent.
 Negligence exists when someone owes a duty of care to others and breaches that duty.

-In an accident case in which fault may be an issue, especially when comparative negligence may be alleged, it is important to talk to a Colorado Springs car accident attorney with the specialized knowledge and expertise that a DUI/DWAI case requires.
-You will find that experience with Springs Law Group.
-Call 719-421-7141 for a free consultation.
+In an accident case in which fault may be an issue, especially when comparative negligence may be alleged, it is important to talk to an attorney with the specialized knowledge and expertise that a DUI/DWAI case requires.
+A Colorado Springs DUI accident lawyer could help you build your case.
+You will find the experience you need with Springs Law Group.

 Springs Law Group is an amazing group to work with!
 I got into a rough accident, and they never ceased to let me know they were there working hard to help me in my hour of need.
 It was always very easy to reach out to someone if I had any questions, and they were always happy to answer any questions I had.

 The entire team at Springs Law group has been nothing but amazing.
 Jake and the rest of the staff were great to work with and extremely professional.
 They were very attentive and answered any questions and concerns I had.
 I was always able to contact them and they were very responsive and communicated with me

 Big thanks to Mr. Jake Kimbell and his team for their assistance with my case.
 He helped me through an incredibly challenging part of my life, and most importantly helped navigate through the convoluted legal channels of my case.
 I cannot thank him and his team enough for their support.

 I never have a problem with getting a response when I need them – which is not the case with most other firms.
 They really truly care about each client.
 As a plus, they always have positive attitudes, which matters tremendously when you are in a stressful legal situation.